-2017's Summer Camp was attended by 16 burn survivor children with 8 (3 male and 5 female) chaperones and saw us venture to new pastures for our Camp and try a place on the border between the Lake District and North Yorkshire Dales.
-Bendrigg Trust.
+2018's Summer Camp was attended by 18 burn survivor children with 8 (4 male and 4 female) chaperones and saw us return to Bendrigg between the Lake District and North Yorkshire Dales.
 The Bendrigg Trust specialises in delivering high quality courses for disabled and disadvantaged people.
-As we have one full wheelchair user, we felt that Bendrigg was the ideal location for the child's full inclusion in the activities with the other children.
+As we have one full wheelchair user, we felt that Bendrigg was still the ideal location for the child's full inclusion in the activities with the other children.
 The Camp aims to promote inclusion, encourage independence and build self-confidence through the safe provision of adventurous activities.
-We were made truly welcome from our first minute of arrival on the Monday to the moment we left on the Friday.
+Once again, the staff made us feel truly welcomed from our first minute of arrival on the Monday to the moment we left on the Friday.
 The staff were highly competent and so friendly.
-To achieving in getting the whole group to descend into the caves systems below ground in Northern Yorkshire to canoeing on Lake Windermere truly were magnificent milestones to us as a group
+To achieving in getting the whole group to descend into the caves systems below ground in

+Northern Yorkshire to canoeing on Lake Windermere truly were magnificent milestones to us as a group